 Imaginative, yes – but also perhaps just a tiny bit mad?
 As Brendan bursts into a rousing chorus of “only mad dogs and Englishmen go out in the midday, out in the midday, out in the midday sun!” it certainly seems like a distinct possibility.
 And it certainly applies to one of Brendan’s most outlandish ideas, and one he hasn’t yet managed to turn into a reality: the exploding house.
-“When I went to the authorities in the first place and said I’d like to fly through an exploding house… if anybody walks up to the Belgrano [the Civil Aviation Authority] other than yours truly and asks to fly through an exploding house they’d take you straight down to the medical department.
+“If anybody walks up to the Belgrano [the Civil Aviation Authority] other than yours truly and asks to fly through an exploding house they’d take you straight down to the medical department.
 But no, no!
 Sit down, tell us…”

 The idea is very simple: a full-size polystyrene house sits on pneumatic rams and a trench filled with explosives in the middle of the airfield.
 As Brendan flies directly towards the house, he fires the rams using a button on the control column, causing the house to detonate in an enormous fireball.

 “Then also the best bit is the wheels on the aircraft get blown off,” Brendan added.
 “And then I have to put them back on again by flying over the top of a truck and somebody hands up a set of wheels.
 Believe me, it’s good.
 But I haven’t managed to get that one going yet, that’s saved up for the future, so if anybody fancies having a go at that, you’re welcome!”
-They certainly are – Brendan, or indeed anyone else, flying through an exploding house and blowing their own wheels off has suddenly become something I want to see very badly indeed.
+Watching an aircraft fly through an exploding house and blowing their own wheels off has suddenly become something I want to see very badly indeed.
 And there’s only one man in Britain who I can imagine doing it.
 I wonder if you’re thinking of the same name I am?